 Symptoms and Effects: Prolonged exposure would have minimal effect, if any at all.
 First Aid - Inhalation: Inhalation of vapors from this product pose no acute or chronic hazard.

-First Aid - Skin: Prolonged exposure to skin may cause some

-drying of the skin.
+First Aid - Skin: Prolonged exposure to skin may cause some drying of the skin.
 Wash off with water.
 First Aid - Eye: Flush eyes with copious quantities of water.
 If irritation persists, seek medical attention.

-First Aid - Ingestion: If less than 59 ml / 2 ounces is ingested, no toxic symptoms should occur, to most humans Wash out mouth and seek medical attention if more than 59ml or 2 ounces is ingested.
+First Aid - Ingestion: If less than 59 ml / 2 ounces is ingested, no toxic symptoms should occur, to most humans Wash out mouth and seek medical attention if more than59ml or 2 ounces is ingested .
 Advice to Physicians: Treat symptomatically.
 Wash skin or eyes thoroughly.
 Treat as you would for any large ingestion of mild soap or tooth paste.

-5. FIRE FIGHTING MEASURES

-Specific Hazards: OSE ll is a fire retardant.
+5. FIRE FIGHTING MEASURES Specific Hazards: OSE ll is a fire retardant.
 However, if applied to a burning fire, there can be a slight flash before fire goes out.
 Extinguishing Media: None required.
 Product is a fire retardant.
 Method - ASTM-D56.
 Unsuitable Extinguishing Media: None required.
 Product is a fire retardant.

+Protective Equipment:

-Protective Equipment: Proper protective equipment including breathing apparatus must be worn when approaching any fire.
+Proper protective equipment including breathing apparatus must be worn when approaching any fire.

-6. A (\mathbf{CC} II \mathbf{F} VТ 'AT REL ÆΑ SE \mathbf{ME} AS UR ES eyes as needed.
+6. ACCIDENTAL RELEASE MEASURES

 Personal Precautions: Avoid contact with eyes.
-Wash from skin or directly in a prolonged situation.
+Wash from skin or eyes as needed.
 Personal Protection: Wear goggles if applying in windy conditions.

-Wear protective rubber gloves if applying
+Wear protective rubber gloves if applying directly in a prolonged situation.
 Environmental Precautions: Wash down with water.
 Will help clean soil, drains, or water.
 Clean-up methods - small spillage: Wash down with water.
 Non-toxic to the environment.
 Clean-up methods - large spillage: Same as for small spills.

-7. HANDLING AND STORAGE

-Handling: When handling product in drums, safety

-Footwear should be worn.
+7. HANDLING AND STORAGE Handling: When handling product in drums, safety Footwear should be worn.
 However No special handling procedures required.
 Storage: Keep in cool, dry area.
-A void direct sunlight

-and excessive heat.

-Storage Temperatures: Do not store where temperature exceeds

-120 F.

-Recommended Materials: Polyethylene drums or PVC are acceptable.
+A void direct sunlight and excessive heat.
+Storage Temperatures: Do not store where temperature exceeds 120 F. Recommended Materials: Polyethylene drums or PVC are acceptable.
 Unsuitable Materials: None known.
 Other Information: Product can freeze / thaw without any negative effect on product.